afrancescon-ing/pycaptcha/README.md

 _http://`hostname`:`port`_
 triggers this function, which generates a random string and creates a unique identifier `uuid` for it.
 Then, it stores the pair (uuid, text) in the Persistence Manager.
-Once the pair is stored, the function generates the captcha image and returns it as a response, with the uuid associated with the captcha in the header of the response file (key=`captcha_uuid`).
+Once the pair is stored, the function generates the captcha image and returns it as a response, with the uuid associated with the captcha **in the header of the response** (key=`captcha_uuid`).

 _**NOTE:**_
 To avoid having couples stored in the Persistence Manager for an indeterminate amount of time, it is worth assigning an expiration_time to each added couple: when the timer expires, the couple is deleted from the Persistence Manager.
 Thus, even if a couple is never checked again, it will be removed after a finite time.